EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~

+# Test Vectors {#vectors}

+This appendix provides detailed test vectors to ease implementation and ensure interoperability.
+In addition to hexadecimal, all CBOR data items and sequences are given in CBOR diagnostic notation.
+The test vectors use 1 byte key identifiers, 1 byte connection IDs, and the default mapping to CoAP where the Initiator acts as CoAP client (this means that corr = 1).

 ## Test Vectors for EDHOC Authenticated with Static Diffie-Hellman Keys

 EDHOC with static Diffie-Hellman keys and MAC authentication is used: